 The class photo, another story of school?

 As old as the invention of photography itself, class photos have been a ritual since themid-19th century and, in the digital age, remain an essential part of school life from kindergarten to high school graduation.
-A witness to its time, the class photo reflects, sometimes unwittingly, the political, cultural, and social history of the school.
+A witness to its time, the class photo is a reflection, sometimes unwittingly, of the political, cultural, and social history of the school.

 Sylvain Wagnon, University of Montpellier